annaycc24/2020Fall_projects/README.md

 ### Hypothesis 2
 Analysis:
-From the plot based on China’s influenza and COVID data in 2020, we can see that although the COVID-19 is abating, the influenza case does not increase.
+From the graphs, we can see that although the COVID-19 is abating in China, the influenza case does not increase even in November 2020 when the temperature is pretty low.
+It may be that people are aware of the pandemic outside their country and they still wear masks.
+For the US and the UK, masks are still required in the public area due to the pandemic.

-It may because people are still aware of the pandemic outside their country.
+We can not prove the hypothesis 2 is true.
 <img src="https://github.com/yihsuanliao/2020Fall_projects/blob/main/plot/h2_US_20.png?raw=true" width="450" />
 <img src="https://github.com/yihsuanliao/2020Fall_projects/blob/main/plot/h2_UK_20.png?raw=true" width="450" />
 <img src="https://github.com/yihsuanliao/2020Fall_projects/blob/main/plot/h2_C_20.png?raw=true" width="450" />